'Bomb cyclone' fizzles to rain across U.S. Midwest

 Flight cancellations were down to around 600 for Thursday, from more than 1,300 in the region a day earlier.

-Power outages in Colorado still affected about 95,000 customers and fewer than 5,000 in Texas, according to the tracking site poweroutage.us.
+Power outages in Colorado still affected about 88,000 customers and 77,000 in Texas early on Thursday morning, according to the tracking site poweroutage.us.

 Stranded motorists across the region had been reached and helped before midnight, a spokesman for the Colorado State Patrol spokesman said early Thursday.
 Around 1,100 motorists were reported as stranded on Interstate 25 near Colorado Springs a day earlier.